symforce-org/symforce/symforce/caspar/README.md

 # Caspar

-Caspar is an experimental extension of SymForce.
+Caspar is an extension of SymForce.
 It enables the generation of optimized CUDA kernels from symbolic functions and includes a custom pipeline for generating and solving factor graphs using CUDA.

 ## Usage